 It’s at that moment Kat recognizes Casper in his human body.
 She hugs him happily as the crowd backs away from the frightful scene of them dancing on air.

 Everything is magical, beautiful, and enchanting, but then the clock strikes ten.
 The moment is almost over, like so many good fairy tales.

 So, Casper takes his one last chance as a human boy and kisses the girl he loves.
 It’s almost sad, in a way.

 Thankfully, this being a family movie, the comedy returns instantaneously.
 When Kat opens her eyes, the human Casper is gone, and our friendly ghost returns.

 He turns to the horrified group of young teens, smiles, and sheepishly says, “Boo.”
-It’s a great way to end the scene and our Halloween romantic moment this month.
+It’s a great way to end the scene and our Halloween romantic moment.

 Years later, I like to think that Kat and Casper would have found a way back to each other.
-His father was the famous scientist who created the Lazarus machine, after all.
+After all, his father was the famous scientist who created the Lazarus machine.
 It probably ran in the blood…

 Does anyone else have fond memories of Casper?
 Do you love Casper and Kat and the “Can I Keep You” moment?
-Wouldn’t it be awesome if Christina Ricci and Devon Sawa starred in a new paranormal romance TV series together?
-I would so tune in for that.
+Wouldn’t it be awesome if Christina Ricci and Devon Sawa starred in a new paranormal romance series together?
+I would SO tune in for that.

 Photos: Universal Pictures

 Looking for more Halloween-related posts?
 Check out these articles: